Why do dogs lick their paws? 9 explanations and how to treat

 What remedies are there for red paws that have been excessively licked?

-It is best to ask your veterinarian for treatment rather than buying over-the-counter remedies.
+It is best to ask your vet for treatment rather than buying over-the-counter remedies.
 While some may be helpful in soothing irritated skin, they don’t usually treat the underlying cause.
 It is best to put your money into getting your dog examined properly.

 Why do dogs lick their paws before bed?